rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 </details>

-The routines `name` and `nameFull` have performed operations with the string `./A/b/c/File.js` and separate the file name.
+The routines `name` and `nameFull` have performed operations with the string `./A/b/c/File.js` and separate the filename from path.
 Each of these routines has its own implementation from the components `pre` and `body`.
 That is, routines are independent of each other, so they are more reliable.

 ### The name and the call of the routine created using `routineFromPreAndBody`

-The previous example shows that the call to the routine that created using `routineFromPreAndBody` is carried out by the name of the variable.
+The previous example shows that the call of routine created using `routineFromPreAndBody` is carried out by the name of the variable.
 Nevertheless, the name of this routine forms in a different way.
 By default, the name of the created routine is determined by the name of the second argument, that is, the argument `body`.
 If the name of this routine contains the `_body` postfix, the postfix discards.

 Replace the last two lines of the file `Name.js` with the next: